Electric-Coin-Company/tfl-book/src/overview/design-goals.md

 - Prioritizing minimal time-to-finality over other considerations (such as protocol simplicity, impact on existing use cases, or other goals above).
 - In-protocol liquid staking derivatives.
 - Maximizing the PoS staked-voter count ceiling.
 For example, [Tendermint BFT](https://github.com/tendermint/tendermint#research) has a relatively low ceiling of ~hundreds of staked voters, whereas Ethereum's [Gasper](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/gasper/) supports hundreds of thousands of staked voters.
+- Reducing energy usage.
+While this would presumably be a goal of a pure PoS transition, it likely cannot be achieved for hybrid PoW/PoS without loss of security.

 ## Anti-Goals